xiaowu0162/LongMemEval/README.md

 ### Data

 The LongMemEval dataset is officially released [here](https://drive.google.com/file/d/1zJgtYRFhOh5zDQzzatiddfjYhFSnyQ80/view?usp=sharing).
 Please download and uncompress the data to the `data/` folder.
+You may also download from [huggingface](https://huggingface.co/datasets/xiaowu0162/longmemeval).
 ```
 mkdir -p data/
 mv longmemeval_data.tar.gz data/